A Look At World Champion Neeraj Chopra's Net Worth, Brand Deals And More

 – What is Neeraj Chopra’s net worth?

-According to a report by CAknowledge, Neeraj Chopra, in 2023, has an estimated net worth of USD 4.5 million.
+According to a report by CAknowledge, Neeraj Chopra, in 2023, has an estimated net worth of INR 37.17 crores.

 – How much does Neeraj Chopra earn annually?

-Neeraj Chopra’s salary and match fees collectively stand at around USD 484,100 per year.
+Neeraj Chopra’s salary and match fees collectively stand at around INR 4 crores per year.

 – Is Neeraj Chopra an ambassador for any brand?